-[AM221] Mapping Waterville This interdisciplinary humanities lab combines geographical and architectural fieldwork, archival research, and digital publishing.
+AM221s Mapping Waterville This interdisciplinary humanities lab combines geographical and architectural fieldwork, historical research, digital mapping, and storytelling.
 Waterville is our learning space.
-Students construct an online archive of Waterville's built environment using architectural sketches, photographs, interviews, and archival research.
-We then analyze and interpret the town's material and spatial character, track and explain changes across time, and publish our interpretations online using innovative digital mapping technologies.
+Students work collaboratively to analyze the town's material and spatial character, track and explain changes across time, locate Waterville in broader contexts of urban and social change, and publish interpretations online using a range of digital tools and platforms.
 Four credit hours.
-H.
+H. Lisle

 [AM222] Maine's Musical Soundscapes: Ethnography of Maine Listed as Music 222.
 Four credit hours.
 A.

 [AM224] Practice of Digital Scholarship A humanities lab that explores the concepts, methods, and tools of digital scholarship.
 Students learn how to create and manage digital archives, map cultural artifacts and landscapes, data-mine textual sources, and produce media-rich online projects.
 We combine archival investigation (in Colby's Special Collections), ethnographic fieldwork, and technical skill building with interdisciplinary modes of analysis drawn from history, geography, and cultural studies.
 Students will collaboratively develop research projects, which will contribute to Digital Maine, an online platform for public scholarship (http://web.colby.edu/digitalmaine/).
 Four credit hours.